- Learn about Microsoft Teams

 The features may not be available today but are planned for upcoming updates of Microsoft Teams.

 New Teams CallsFor students, faculty and staff who use Teams calls and chat, Microsoft Teams will unify calling features into a single interface.
 You will have easy access to the phone dial pad, calling history, voicemail, contacts, speed dial and call settings.
-Available in late 2020 or spring 2021.
+Available in spring 2021.

 Other upcoming call features include:

-- Spam Call Detection: Teams calling will flag potential spam calls, saving you from wasteful intteruptions.
+- Spam Call Detection: Teams calling will flag potential spam calls, saving you from wasteful interruptions.

 - Real-time Reverse Number Look-up: Teams will automatically display the a caller's name before you pick up and will store the name in your activity feed and voicemail.